CSCI-GA-2820-FA23-003/promotions/README.md

 - **Response**:
   - `404 Not Found`: If the promotion with the given ID doesn't exist.
   - `400 Bad Request`: If the confirmation parameter is missing or false.
+  - `204 No Content`: This status is returned regardless of whether the promotion existed or not.
+The delete operation is idempotent, ensuring consistent behavior.

 ---